-Earlier this year, the World Health Organization (WHO) published a report on the “Ten Threats to Global Health in 2019”, which highlighted the main threats to human health across the globe .
-The comprehensive list comprised an array of well-known threats including non-communicable diseases such as cancer, type-2-diabetes, cardiovascular disease and stroke, as well as emerging threats such as antimicrobial resistance.
+The World Health Organization (WHO) published a report on the “Ten Threats to Global Health in 2019”, which highlighted the main threats to human health across the globe.
+The comprehensive list comprised an array of well-known threats including non-communicable diseases such as cancer, type-2-diabetes, cardiovascular disease, and stroke, as well as emerging threats such as antimicrobial resistance.

-It may, therefore, come as no surprise that Pittcon 2019 will feature biomedical researchers from around the world who are working diligently to address these important health issues through the development of new techniques and technologies.
+It was, therefore, no surprise that Pittcon 2019 featured biomedical researchers from around the world who were working diligently to address these important health issues through the development of new techniques and technologies.

-The Pittcon 2019 Technical Program will be held in Philadelphia from March 17th-21st 2019 and will showcase a range of biomedical methodologies which can provide improved diagnostics, better treatments, faster discovery and ultimately improved medical outcomes.
+The Pittcon 2019 Technical Program was held in Philadelphia from March 17th-21st, 2019 and showcased a range of biomedical methodologies which can provide improved diagnostics, better treatments, faster discovery and ultimately improved medical outcomes.

-To demonstrate how Raman spectroscopy can be coupled with photoacoustic imaging.
-Professor Dan Fu of the University of Washington will present his research at Pittcon 2019 in a talk entitled “Label-Free Chemical Imaging of Brain Structure and Function at Subcellular Resolution”.
-In this presentation he will show that Stokes Raman Scattering (SRS) is able to detect synaptic acetylcholine, plaque structure, and even complex cell organization without any labelling in Alzheimer’s research.
+To demonstrate how Raman spectroscopy can be coupled with photoacoustic imaging, Professor Dan Fu of the University of Washington presented his research at Pittcon 2019 in a talk entitled “Label-Free Chemical Imaging of Brain Structure and Function at Subcellular Resolution”.
+In this presentation he explained that Stokes Raman Scattering (SRS) is able to detect synaptic acetylcholine, plaque structure, and even complex cell organization without any labelling in Alzheimer’s research.

 Raman spectroscopy has slipped into biomedical science proving its utility in medical diagnostics for diseases as diverse as cancer, cardiovascular disease and bacterial infections.
 Raman is proving its value in both the diagnostic laboratory and the clinical environment.

 Professor Jurgen Popp is a great advocate for Raman spectroscopy and is an expert in his field.
-He received the 2016 Pittsburgh Spectroscopy Award at Pittcon 2016 and will give a presentation entitled “Clinical Cell and Tissue Diagnostics by Multimodal Molecular Spectroscopy”.
-This work will examine advances in spectroscopic methods, especially Raman spectroscopy and combinatorial spectroscopic or optical procedures to analyze cells and tissue in pathological samples.
-Popp will also demonstrate the potential of Raman spectroscopy as a point-of-care method for a fast identification of pathogens.
+He received the 2016 Pittsburgh Spectroscopy Award at Pittcon 2016 and gave a presentation entitled “Clinical Cell and Tissue Diagnostics by Multimodal Molecular Spectroscopy”.
+The work examined advances in spectroscopic methods, especially Raman spectroscopy and combinatorial spectroscopic or optical procedures to analyze cells and tissue in pathological samples.
+Popp also demonstrated the potential of Raman spectroscopy as a point-of-care method for a fast identification of pathogens.

 Transmission Raman spectroscopy (TRS) is a further example of a developing biomedical Raman technique.
 The method works by illuminating the sample on one-side and collecting the transmitted light on the other side.
 This technique has become a non-invasive technique for the analysis of breast calcification detected from mammograms.

-Nick Stone, Professor of Biomedical Imaging and Biosensing at the University of Exeter, will present his research paper at Pittcon 2019 entitled “Biomedical Spectroscopic Tools for Rapid Analysis of Disease Specific Changes Using Novel Raman and IR Techniques”.
-This will show how Raman and IR spectroscopy is being used for the rapid and accurate analysis of tissues in pathology, high-speed spectral histopathology.
+Nick Stone, Professor of Biomedical Imaging and Biosensing at the University of Exeter, presented his research paper at Pittcon 2019 entitled “Biomedical Spectroscopic Tools for Rapid Analysis of Disease Specific Changes Using Novel Raman and IR Techniques”.
+This showed how Raman and IR spectroscopy is being used for the rapid and accurate analysis of tissues in pathology, high-speed spectral histopathology.

 Microfluidic lab-on-a-chip technology, combined with spectroscopy has the potential to become a new biomedical analytical phenomenon.
 Microfluidic systems are more cost effective than traditional methods, require minimal training, provide faster results and improved accuracy.

-Dr Ester Segal of Technion is an expert in microfluidics and will present a talk entitled “On-Chip Rapid Diagnostic Susceptibility Testing of Bacteria and Fungi from Clinical Samples” at Pittcon 2019.
-This will showcase the testing of microorganisms for antibiotic resistance using a functionalized photonic 2D silicon microarray as a platform.
+Dr Ester Segal of Technion is an expert in microfluidics and presented a talk entitled “On-Chip Rapid Diagnostic Susceptibility Testing of Bacteria and Fungi from Clinical Samples” at Pittcon 2019.
+This showcased the testing of microorganisms for antibiotic resistance using a functionalized photonic 2D silicon microarray as a platform.

 Immunohistochemistry and radiolabelling have revolutionized the visualization and detection of compounds in pathological tissue samples.
 But now, high-throughput, high-speed MALDI (matrix assisted laser desorbed ionization) mass spectrometry imaging has arrived.
 MALDI Imaging mass spectrometry (MALDI-IMS) can be used to analyse complex mixtures ranging from small molecules to complex peptides in a proteome.
 This method also has the advantage that it does not harm the sample.

-A recognized authority in mass spectrometry imaging, Professor Pierre Chaurand of the University of Montreal, will present his research in a presentation entitled “Image MS of Tissue Biopsies to Assess Diagnosis, Prognosis and Response to Therapies” at Pittcon 2019.
+A recognized authority in mass spectrometry imaging, Professor Pierre Chaurand of the University of Montreal, presented his research in a presentation entitled “Image MS of Tissue Biopsies to Assess Diagnosis, Prognosis and Response to Therapies” at Pittcon 2019.